Bagley, Wisconsin

 There is also the Town of Bagley in Oconto County, Wisconsin.

-Bagley is a village in Grant County in the U.S. state of Wisconsin located on the Upper Mississippi River about 9 miles (15 km) south of Prairie du Chien, Wisconsin.
+Bagley is a village in Grant County in the U.S. state of Wisconsin, located on the Upper Mississippi River, approximately nine miles (15 km) south of Prairie du Chien.
 The population was 356 at the 2020 census.
 It is a popular riverside destination in the summer, when the population can quadruple.
 The village was named for Vermont natives Alfred and Mary Bagley, who owned the site.

 History

 The land for the village originally belonged to Mary Bagley when in 1884 the Chicago, Burlington and Quincy Railroad built a depot.
 Later that year, the Saint Paul Land Company purchased the land and platted the village.

 The village suffered damage on July 18, 2007, when a large thunderstorm dumped 7 in of rain on the area.
 The storm was part of a "mesoscale convective systems", bringing thunderstorms with huge amounts of rain and lightning.
 What were normally minor streams, particularly Glass Hollow Creek, became raging torrents, pushing debris before them, backing up water into the town.
 No deaths or injuries were reported, but 50 people were evacuated from their homes by boat.
 Although nearly every home and business sustained damage, the town was not eligible for federal disaster aid.